ingadhoc/sale/sale_order_type_automation/README.rst

 Sale Order Type Automation
 ==========================

-Add to sale order type this options to be executed automatically on sale order confirmation:
+Add to sale order type this options to be executed automatically on sale order confirmation and picking confimation:
-    * Validate Invoice
+    * Create / Validate Invoice
-    * Register and validate payment
+    * Create / Validate Payment
-    * Confirm picking and products transfer
+    * Confirm picking and products transfer (only on sale order confirmation)

 Installation
 ============